 Subdivision 2 — Assistance to rural local governments

-29. Applications for assistance by local governments
+29. Local governments may apply for financial assistance to assist businesses etc.

 (1) A local government of a district that is outside the metropolitan region which wishes to erect a dwelling or dwellings within its district —